Vheissu/aurelia-configuration/README.md

 ```javascript
 config.set('name', 'New Name');
 ```

+### merge(obj)
+This method allows you to merge configuration options into your local configuration.
+Convenient if you want to load some configuration options from the server and then use them with the configuration plugin.

 ### setAll(obj)
 A method used by the plugin itself.
 Will set the configration object.
 Not advisable to use as it will delete any existing changes if not in the new obj value.